Michael G. Masters@MichaelGMasters

-A Truman and a Gates Cambridge Trust Scholar, Masters received his Bachelor of Arts in History with highest honors from the University of Michigan, and a Master of Philosophy degree in International Relations from the University of Cambridge in the United Kingdom.
-A Heyman Fellow and Dean’s Award recipient for community leadership, Masters received his J.D.
-Harvard Law School where his research focused on legal issues related to terrorism and public corruption and where he served as managing editor for the Harvard International Law Journal.
+A Truman and a Gates Cambridge Trust Scholar, Mr. Masters received his B.A. from the University of Michigan, MPhil in International Relations from the University of Cambridge and his J.D. from Harvard Law School, where he served as managing editor for the Harvard International Law Journal.

 Certified as a peace officer and a Special Weapons and Tactics operator, Mr. Masters continues to serve his community as a part-time police officer.
 Mr. Masters received an officer’s commission in the United States Marine Corps, where he attained the rank of Captain.